What Can't Go in a Dumpster? Prohibited Items List

 1. Hazardous Chemicals

-These pose serious environmental and health risks:
+These materials pose serious environmental and health risks and are strictly prohibited:

-- Paint (wet/oil-based)
+- Paint (wet or oil-based)

 - Motor oil and automotive fluids